User12345-hanif/First-repo/README.md

 # First-repo
-I know my worth and ability to succeed in in my life
+I know my worth and ability to succeed in my life